 Keri: So, on the same line, what was your scariest moment?

-Shaw: Probably, I've had a few, but probably Santee Cooper.
+Shaw: Probably.
+I've had a few, but probably Santee Cooper.
 I don't know the year, but I do know the partner.
-I didn't know the partner until a few years ago, five years ago or something.
-You know how you get a partner and you draw them and you never see them again or hear, whatever.
-This guy actually came on strong, became an Elite angler and has done real well.
+I didn't know the partner until a few years ago, five years ago, or something.
+You know how you get a partner, draw them, and never see them again or hear, whatever.
+This guy came on strong, became an Elite angler, and has done well.
 He doesn't fish with us now, but it was Frank Scalish.
-Well, this was Frank's first tournament and he drew me.
+Well, this was Frank's first tournament, and he drew me.

-We're at Santee Cooper and it's 50 mile an hour winds.
-It was so funny, we pulled in, we'd been beat up, we hadn't caught anything, it was just so brutal and we got on the dam at Santee and I had a Zara Spook and I just for the fun of it, I've got the wall of the dam and I threw it as hard as I could and it just came blowing back, that's how hard it was blowing.
-It was like throwing it into a hurricane, it was crazy.
+We're at Santee Cooper, and it's 50 mile an hour winds.
+It was so funny.
+We pulled in, we'd been beaten up, we hadn't caught anything, it was just so brutal, and we got on the dam at Santee, and I had a Zara Spook, and I just for the fun of it, I've got the wall of the dam, and I threw it as hard as I could, and it just came blowing back, that's how hard it was blowing.
+It was like throwing it into a hurricane.
+It was crazy.

-We had to go into weigh-in and it got worse and worse the farther you go and Santee is nothing but big giant stumps and logs and there are actually a lot of them right in the channel and what happens is instead of having 2 and 3 footers you have 8 to 10 that are so high that you get up on them and you'd be sitting there and you'd look 2 or 3 waves up if you could see that far and one had punched through the wave and you go oh crap, so now you have to move over because you could just hit one and you'd be dead because the water is swampy and it's way too rough.
+We had to go to weigh-in, and it got worse and worse the farther you went.
+Santee is nothing but big giant stumps and logs.
+There are actually a lot of them right in the channel and what happens is instead of having 2- and 3-footers, have 8 to 10 that are so high that you get up on them.
+You'd be sitting there, and you'd look 2 or 3 waves up if you could see that far and one had punched through the wave, and you go, oh crap, so now you have to move over because you could just hit one and you'd be dead because the water is swampy and it's way too rough.

-I told Frank, I said listen, there's only one thing I want you to do.
-I want you to make sure no dummy comes up trying to go fast and runs over us and drops down on us and kills us because that'll happen.
-They'll just run over the top of you and you're done.
-I said it's really important that you do that.
+I told Frank, and I said listen, there's only one thing I want you to do.
+I want you to make sure no dummy comes up trying to go fast, runs over us, drops down on us, and kills us because that'll happen.
+They'll just run over the top of you, and you're done.
+I said it's essential that you do that.

 Keri: Do what?

-Shaw: He's like totally just enthralled going oh my God.
-You get down to the bottom there's nothing but water all around, you get at the top and it's just stunning.
+Shaw: He's like totally just enthralled going, oh my God.
+You get down to the bottom, and there's nothing but water all around.
+You get to the top, and it's just stunning.
 He's like, can I take pictures?
-I said yes, you can take pictures, just go and make sure nobody comes over the back and the whole time I'm going, we're going to die.
-He has no clue, I mean he has no clue and I just said, this is as bad as it could be, it can't get any worse and it could happen at any moment here.
+I said yes, you can take pictures, just go and make sure nobody comes over the back.
+The whole time I'm going, "We're going to die."
+He has no clue, I mean, he has no clue, and I just said, this is as bad as it could be, it can't get any worse, and it could happen at any moment here.
 It's just one of those things.
 You've just got to keep cool, keep calm and work your wave, every one of them.
-Just do your best not to go down because anything, a hiccup, in that situation you're done.
+Just do your best not to go down because anything, a hiccup, in that situation, you're done.